Yandex Cloud

 For more information about creating a trigger for Cloud Logging, see Creating a trigger for Cloud Logging that sends messages to WebSocket connections.

-Batching settings allow you to send multiple messages to WebSocket connections in one go.
+The batching settings allow sending several messages to WebSocket connections at a time.
 They set a top limit on a message batch size and its accumulation time.
 For example, if the message batch size is 3, WebSocket connections can receive batches containing from 1 to 3 messages.

 • To create a trigger, you need a permission for the service account under which the trigger executes the operation.
 This permission comes with the iam.serviceAccounts.user and editor roles or higher.